langdoc/OUDB/ELAN.md

-morph-var@ABC | for allomorphs, symbolically associated to morph      | only for FLEx (and there facultative) lemma@ABC     | for lemma, symbolically subdivided morph              | only for FLEx (and there obligatory) gloss@ABC     | for gloss, symbolically associated to morph           | only for FLEx (and there obligatory) pos@ABC       | for pos, symbolically associated to morph             |
-ft-rus@ABC    | for free translation, symbolically associated to orth | ??
+morph-var@ABC | for allomorphs, symbolically associated to morph      | only for FLEx (and there facultative) lemma@ABC     | for lemma, symbolically subdivided morph              | only for FLEx (and there obligatory) gloss@ABC     | for gloss, symbolically associated to morph           | only for FLEx (and there obligatory) pos@ABC       | for pos, symbolically associated to morph             | only for FLEx (and there obligatory) ft-rus@ABC    | for free translation, symbolically associated to orth | ??
 ft-hun@ABC    | for free translation, symbolically associated to orth | ??
 ft-eng@ABC    | for free translation, symbolically associated to orth | ??